jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/LegendApp/legend-music</a></div>

 <!--
 Let's look at that in slow motion to see how cool it is.
-Codex made me a native blur filter in Swift to do that in a few minutes.
+Codex made me this native blur filter in Swift which looks awesome.
 -->

 ---